ciminilorenzo/webgraph-ans-rs/README.md

  let graph = ANSBvGraphSeq::load("BASENAME")?;
 ```

+Once a [`BvGraphSeq`], you can use it to visit sequentially the graph.

 ### Loading a BVGraph with ANSBvGraph
 To load a [`BvGraph`] the user needs to supply the following files: `BASENAME.ans`, `BASENAME.pointers` and
 `BASENAME.states`.